explaingit

 Difficulty · moderate Time to first run · 30min

-No license information provided in the repository documentation.
+No license information is shown in the available documentation.

 In plain English